 Dora and her family hid with a Gentile farmer for a year before they eventually joined her sister and brother-in-law in a partisan unit.
-Dora worked as a nurse in the makeshift hospital, cleaning and dressing wounds and numbing her patients' pain with homemade vodka.
+Dora worked as a nurse in the makeshift hospital, cleaning and dressing wounds along with numbing her patients' pain with homemade vodka.

 In the forest, some young women paired themselves off with partisan captains for protection and privileges.
 Dora remembered how one of her girlfriends got to ride a horse instead of walking and was spared from doing any manual labor after becoming the mistress of the camp commandant.
 But Dora was fiercely independent.
 She resisted the advances of any man who approached her in the camp.

 As the war continued, the front lines drew closer to the forests around Luboml.
 Driven forward by the threat of desperate Germans in retreat, the unit decided their only hope was to cross the front and meet the advancing Soviet Army.
 Dora's mother and one of her sisters were killed in this dangerous crossing.

 After being liberated by the Soviets, Dora and her remaining family returned to Luboml.
 Following the end of the war, Dora lived in a Displaced Persons (DP) camp in Germany.
 There she met a family friend who had known her since she was a child.
 In less than a year the couple was married.
 A year later, Dora gave birth to her first son in the DP camp.
 The family immigrated to America in 1949 and settled in New Jersey, where they eventually raised two children.
 Dora passed away in October 2018.